“Healthy food is expensive.”

 Bonus?
 A frozen bag of spinach will last longer than a bag of fresh, which cuts down on food waste, which can mean more money in your wallet in the long run.

 Studies on the nutritional value and cost-effectiveness of canned, frozen, and fresh produce have found that canned produce retains a similar nutritional value as fresh, and the heating process can make the fiber in canned foods more soluble, or usable, when digested.

 Just make sure your bag of veggies is just veggies — skip the ones that come with butter or sauces.
 Same goes for frozen fruit — make sure there are no added sugars, just fruit.

 3. Start Your Own Food-Sharing Cooperative

-Pull together a few health-conscious pals, like local members of your Beachbody Challenge Group, or the folks you see at yoga every week, or your neighbors, and start a mini food-sharing co-op.
+Pull together a few health-conscious pals, or the folks you see at yoga every week, or your neighbors, and start a mini food-sharing co-op.

 Here are some casual, low-stress ideas to get started: